 Charity and preloved shopping is the way forward for people wanting to be more conscious of what they’re buying, looking to save some money and also help a great cause, but it can be tricky to know where to start.
-We have 5 top tips for charity shopping to help get those great buys.
+We have 10 top tips for hunting for those charity shop bargains.

 Tip 1: Shop with an Open Mind

 Whether it’s a new pair of black trousers, Adidas trainers or a glass coffee table, we shop in places that are bound to have exactly what we want.
-When shopping second-hand sometimes there needs to be a little bit of compromise to finding what you want as there are one-off items, not reams of the same item in different colours, styles and trends.
-Rather than a glass table, you may find a perfect wooden table, or instead of Adidas, you may find a bargain Reebok pair that are just what you’re looking for.
+When shopping second-hand sometimes there needs to be a compromise to finding what you want, as there won’t be reams of the same item in different colours, styles and sizes.
+Rather than a glass table, you may find a perfect wooden table, or instead of Adidas, you may find a pair of Reebok trainers that are just as good as what you were looking for.

-Online shopping is often the preferred method for ease and convenience, but high streets need your support.
-Many charities still have a strong presence in town and city centres and have an abundance of items that may not be stocked in their online stores.
-Many charities are now also branching out to retail parks and have charity superstores that offer a completely different shopping experience and even have cafes and play areas for you or your little ones to enjoy whilst you shop.
+Online shopping is often the preferred method for ease and convenience but high streets need your support.
+Many charities still have a strong presence in town and city centres and have an abundance of items that may not be available online.
+Many charities are now also branching out to retail parks and have charity superstores that offer a completely different shopping experience and even have cafes and play areas to enjoy.

-Also, by going in-store you can find out more about what a charity does and how your donations help a great cause.
+Lastly, by going in-store you discover more about what a charity does and how your donations help.
 There are other opportunities presented in-store that you may not have considered either, such as volunteering, fundraising events or even getting your children involved with a charity to support raising awareness.

 Tip 3: Follow Charities on Social Media

-Get following on Instagram, Facebook and Twitter to keep informed on the latest updates and bargains.
-Many charity shops will have their own Facebook pages to showcase some of their amazing stock, window displays and other deals they have on.
-By knowing what’s going in your local stores, you stand the best chance of grabbing a bargain before anyone else.
+Follow your favourite charities on Instagram, Facebook and Twitter to keep informed on the latest updates and bargains.
+Many charity shops will have their own Facebook pages to showcase some of their amazing stock, window displays and deals, giving you the best chance of grabbing a bargain before anyone else.

 Tip 4: Bid Online